Sonny Seeza: Solo career

 Sonny Seeza stopped touring with Onyx in 2009 to begin a solo career, but he still performs with other members of the group on big shows.
 He no longer participates in recording new songs with Onyx.

 Seeza's debut album Tytanium was released through Iceman Music Group on May 19, 2009.
 He said the album "was more a double mix-tape with old and new songs.
 It wasn't what it set out to be.
 Due to company discrepancies and them dropping the ball, I pulled out".

-In 2011 Sonny Seeza was flown to Switzerland by Soni Keomanyvong to do several live show performances around Switzerland.
-Later she became his booking agent, manager, and beloved girl.
-Then she introduced him to Mattieu Siegenthaler, who was interested in doing an album project with Sonny Seeza through his startup label Imprint, Empire Music.
+In 2011 Sonny Seeza was flown to Switzerland by Som Taylor his manager/wife to do several live show performances in Switzerland.
+Sonny got introduced to Mattieu Siegenthaler in Switzerland, who was interested in doing an album project with Sonny Seeza through his startup label Imprint, Empire Music.
 The first project he released on the new label Empire Music was a compilation CD The Billboard Blackmarket Mixtape.
 In 2012, Seeza founded his label Tytaynium Onyx.
 He released his second solo album Bridges on February 26, 2016.